 Her photos ignited a wanderlust in me, and I was determined that I will someday come back to visit the rest of this beautiful country.

-It was my third visit to Thailand during my year of slow travelling where I finally had the chance to visit this beautiful UNESCO heritage park!
+It was my third visit to Thailand during my second month of full time travelling where I finally had the chance to visit this beautiful UNESCO heritage park!

 It is thanks to my travel buddies that I even heard of Sukhothai!
 I mean, think about it – have you heard of Sukhothai before this blog post?